-Foundation: Regulatory Framework

-- DPIRD will continue working to complete the Reform Project recommendations and identify further areas (not limited to approval processes) where the regulatory framework can be simplified. - Implementation of ARMA will allow for better regulation and will address issues associated with security of tenure and disclosure of biosecurity and environmental practices. - DPIRD will periodically review and amend policy and regulation as industry develops, in consultation with industry.

-Priority: Economic feasibility and industry growth

-Foundation: Economic Development

-DPIRD will undertake analyses of economic feasibility of major aquaculture project proposals or areas of high interest, to assess investment options and opportunities and potential returns to the

-State and community.

-A generally remote and high cost environment.
-Barriers:

-Priority: Building trust and community support
+Priority: Regulatory reform Foundation: Regulatory Framework Actions: DPIRD will continue working to complete the Reform Project recommendations and identify further areas (not limited to approval processes) where the regulatory framework can be simplified.
+Implementation of ARMA will allow for better regulation and will address issues associated with security of tenure.
+DPIRD will periodically review and amend policy and regulation as industry develops, in consultation with industry.
+Barriers: Challenges within the regulatory environment.
+Priority: rity: Economic feasibility and industry growth Foundation: Economic Development Actions: DPIRD will undertake analysis of economic feasibility of aquaculture projects to assess investment options and opportunities and potential returns to the State and community.
+Barriers: A generally remote and high cost environment.
+Priority: Building trus st and community support Foundation: Economic Development Actions: DPIRD will support industry in attaining and maintaining trust and community support to operate through continued promotion of positive media opportunities and collaborative working relationship with ACWA.
+Barriers: Acceptance from local communities and other stakeholders.

-Foundation: Economic Development